igrishaev/mockery/README.md

 Python's [mock tool][url-mock-2] initially written by [Michael Foord][url-foord].

+## Installation

+Add this to your dependencies:

+`[mockery "0.1.1-SNAPSHOT"]`

+Please note, Mockery is used mostly for unit tests so it's better to put it into the `:test` project's profile, not the global one.

 ## Why?

 Imagine you have a function that fetches data from any remote service, say